core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may nevertheless become outdated, e.g. due to loss of the mutable Security Context ({{ssec-loss-mutable-context}}) or exhaustion of Sender Sequence Numbers ({{ssec-wrap-around-partial-iv}}).

 It is RECOMMENDED that the immutable part of the Security Context is stored in non-volatile memory, or that it can otherwise be reliably accessed throughout the operation of the group, e.g. after device reboot.
-However, also immutable parts of the Security Context may need to be updated, for example due to new or re-joining members in the group, see {{sec-group-re-join}}.
+However, also immutable parts of the Security Context may need to be updated, for example due to scheduled key renewal, new or re-joining members in the group, or that the endpoint changes Sender ID, see {{sec-group-re-join}}.

 If an endpoint does not have an up-to-date Sender Security Context, it MUST NOT protect further messages using this Security Context to avoid reusing a nonce with the same AEAD key.